 When in Germany… eat French.
-If you’re at Cafe Paris that is.
-This fine French brasserie has been serving up top notch bouillabaisse and steak tartare since 1882, with a sauerkraut dish to satisfy any hankerings for a bit of German grub.
-Unsurprisingly, given its Parisian inspiration, you won’t find many veggie options here, but carnivores will be delighted.
-That’s not to say a vegetarian couldn’t enjoy a hearty meal, especially as the cheese is so moreish.
-There are three elegantly decorated art deco dining areas to accommodate guests and space to prop yourself at the bar.
+If you’re at Café Paris, that is.
+This fine French brasserie has been serving up top-notch bouillabaisse and steak tartare since 1882, with a sauerkraut dish to satisfy any hankerings for a bit of German grub.
+Unsurprisingly, given its Parisian roots, you won’t find many veggie options here, but carnivores will be delighted.
+That’s not to say a vegetarian couldn’t enjoy a hearty meal here, especially as the cheese is so moreish.
+There are three elegantly decorated art deco dining areas to accommodate guests and plenty of space to prop yourself at the bar.

 All the best restaurants require booking ahead and you’d be wise to follow that rule at Henssler und Henssler.
 After all, it’s one of the best places to get Japanese food in Germany, let alone Hamburg.
-You’ll find it's starkly industrial exterior on Große Elbstraße, but rest assured the interior neat and clean, coloured in reds, blacks and whites, and flanked by the open kitchen, which is fascinating if you get the chance to glance over.
-In fact, if you want to get a good look at the action, you can request a seat at the bar running alongside the kitchen.
-Cooked dishes of tempura or grilled fish and the sushi come out artfully presented and in plentiful portions.
+You’ll find its starkly industrial exterior on Große Elbstraße, but rest assured the interior is neat and clean, coloured in reds, blacks and whites, and flanked by the open kitchen, which makes for a fascinating sight.
+In fact, if you want to get a good look, you can request a seat at the bar that runs alongside the kitchen.
+Cooked dishes of tempura or grilled fish and the sushi come out artfully presented and in bountiful portions.

 The clue’s in the name here: [M]eatery unsurprisingly specialises in meat and boy do they do it well.
 Steak is the thing to go for, whether that be rib-eye, tartare or surfed by lobster.
 The cuts are chunky and the skinny fries are a perfect accompaniment.
 Plump burgers are also on the menu, alongside an array of tempting desserts.
 [M]eatery adjoins the five-star SIDE design hotel, where, during the summer, they host barbecues on the roof.

-This is next level falafel.
+This is next-level falafel.
 Booking ahead is a must at L’Orient, an excellent Lebanese restaurant on Hamburg’s northern Osterstraße thoroughfare.
 It’s an ordinary street largely made up of banks, hairdressers, tanning salons and copy shops, but the food inside is quite something.
-Things kick off with the spectacular Mazza, delivering phenomenal flavors in individually-dished delights; for many, a bountiful meal in itself.
-Mains include meat, fish and vegetarian options, each beautifully aromatic, from duck breast on fig carpaccio with walnut-anise sauce to the spicy eggplant casserole with dates, almonds, raisins and pomegranate.
-Even when super busy, service is warm, gracious and very accommodating of any dietary needs.
+Things kick off with the spectacular mezze, delivering phenomenal flavours in individually-dished delights; for many, a generous meal in itself.
+Mains include meat, fish and vegetarian options, each beautifully aromatic, from duck breast on fig carpaccio with walnut-anise sauce to the spicy aubergine casserole with dates, almonds, raisins and pomegranate.
+Even when it’s super-busy, service is warm, gracious and very accommodating of any dietary needs.

-Tyrolean locale Marend may look out onto the flashing neon and screeching roller coasters of the Hamburger Dom fun fair, but inside it’s all soft lamps and candlelight, simple pinewood furnishings and flowers as diminutive and delicate as an Alpine posy.
+Tyrolean restaurant Marend may look on to the flashing neon and screeching roller coasters of the Hamburger Dom fun fair, but inside it’s all soft lamps and candlelight, simple pinewood furnishings and flowers as diminutive and delicate as an Alpine posy.
 The menu is slim; the dishes are not.
-Hearty mountain Knödel (dumplings) are the name of the game here, with a simple choice between cheese, spinach and beetroot flavors, each served with a crunchy side salad.
-It’s perfect stomach-lining fodder before a night out in neighboring St. Pauli, but Marend is just as popular for cozy date nights and relaxed group get-togethers at the central table.
-If you do want to hit the town after dinner, the imposing grey stone building across the road was once an over ground bunker and is now home to the hot (in every sense) Uebel und Gefährlich club and concert venue.
+Hearty mountain Knödel (dumplings) are the name of the game here, with a simple choice between cheese, spinach and beetroot flavours, each served with a crunchy side salad.
+It’s perfect stomach-lining fodder before a night out in neighbouring St Pauli, but Marend is just as popular for cosy date nights and relaxed group get-togethers at the central table.
+If you do want to hit the town after dinner, the imposing grey stone building across the road was once an overground bunker and is now home to the hot (in every sense) Uebel und Gefährlich club and gig venue.